-A functioning CAT framework for the period 2013 onwards should consist of following elements:
+Upon designing a functioning CAT framework for the period 2013 onwards, following elements have been recognized principal, conclusively researched and addressed in the proposed enactment:

-- I. Annually updated GHG emission caps expressed in carbon equivalent metric tons (cet) per country per source sector, with a pre-approved deflection corridor for certain legitimate cases (such as natural disasters, national emergency and others). - II.
-Effective and liquid international market for capitalization of Carbon offsets and specialized GHG allowances, renewable energy credits (REC), asset-backed or ring-fenced climate bonds with proper certification, and transparent securities and hedges inspired by the Flexible mechanisms of Kyōto. - III.
-Corrective and disciplinary financial measures for inhibiting certain types of CAT commerce exploits and liability evasion; and for motivating true adherence to national commitments. - IV.
-Initiation and progression roadmap, that would respect current differences between developed and developing economies, yet lead to indiscriminate and fully equitable sharing of responsibilities in the closest possible point in the future. - V. Institutions and facilities at the global level, that would provide continuous monitoring and evaluation of ECC (in terms of national fulfilment, actual effect on climate stability, supervision of markets, project accreditation and settlement of disputes).
+- I. Annually updated GHG emission caps expressed in carbon equivalent metric tons (cet) per country per source sector, to which all States would cooperatively commit themselves under valid UNFCCC enactments; with a pre-approved deflection corridor for certain legitimate cases (such as natural disasters, national emergency and others) incorporated into each commitment. - II.
+Persistent, depoliticized and fair distribution of the GHG cap burden throughout the entire international community with respect to each State's past, current and future GHG footprint. - III.
+Effective and liquid international market for capitalization of Carbon offsets and specialized GHG allowances, renewable energy credits (REC), asset-backed or ring-fenced climate bonds with proper certification, related securities and hedges empowered by transparent and undistorted competition. - IV.
+Corrective and disciplinary financial measures for inhibiting certain types of CAT commerce exploits and liability evasion; and for motivating true adherence to national commitments. - V. Initiation and global deployment of the Durban platform goals so that current differences between developed and developing economies will be respected, yet indiscriminate and fully equitable sharing of climate management responsibilities will be achieved without unnecessary delay. - VI.
+Institutions and facilities at the global level, that would provide continuous monitoring and evaluation of ECC (in terms of national fulfilment, actual effect on climate stability, supervision of markets, project accreditation and settlement of disputes).
 Dedicated facilities at UN development and environmental agencies, the World Bank group and the emerging institutions such as Green climate fund (GCF) should be developed with coordination and administrative efficiency in mind.